 The desert tortoise has many remarkable behaviors and traits that make it well-suited for life in the desert.
-Because the desert tortoise is ectothermic, it controls its body temperature by using a burrow.
+Because it is ectothermic, it controls its body temperature by using a burrow.
 The burrow shelters the tortoise from the extreme heat or cold of the desert.
-It provides a constant climate that keeps the tortoise cool when the weather is hot, and shelters it from freezing temperatures during hibernation in the winter.
+It provides a constant climate that keeps the tortoise cool when the weather is hot and shelters it from freezing temperatures during hibernation in the winter.

 A desert tortoise emerges from its burrow

-Another adaption that makes the desert tortoise suited for desert-life is the ability to acquire almost all of its water from the plants that it eats.
-Because desert tortoise live in an arid climate where most of the rainfall occurs during the monsoons, it is able to store water in its bladder for use during drought.
-It can go over a year without drinking.
+Another adaption that makes the desert tortoise suited for desert life is the ability to acquire almost all of its water from the plants that it eats.
+Because desert tortoise live in an arid climate where most of the rainfall occurs during the monsoons, it is able to store water in its bladder for use during drought and can go more than a year without drinking.
 One of its defense mechanisms when handled or disturbed is to release the contents of its bladder, which can deplete its water supply and can cause harm or death during a drought.
 For this reason, if you find a desert tortoise, do not pick it up.

 As an adult, it has very few natural predators because of its thick, scaly skin and hard shell.
 In the Sonoran desert, mountain lions are the main predators of adult desert tortoises.
-Worse than predation, however, is the pressure the species is under from development, the construction of roads, and other human activities that degrade its habitat and cause mortality.
+The species is under increasing pressure from landscape development, the construction of roads and other human activities.

-Adult desert tortoises are generally solitary animals.
-Individuals of the same sex will fight each other when they cross paths in the wild.
-Males, who are especially combative, have enlarged gular scutes, which are two large scales that grow outward from the front of the plastron, just under the head and neck of the tortoise.
+Adult desert tortoises are generally solitary animals and individuals of the same sex will fight each other when they cross paths in the wild.
+Males can be especially combative and have enlarged gular scutes, two large scales that grow outward from the front of the plastron, just under the head and neck of the tortoise.
 They use the gular scutes to ram and flip other males.
-A flipped male will usually right itself after the defeat, but if it cannot, it will die.
+A flipped male will usually right itself after the defeat, but will die if it cannot.